Martin Heidgen after his arraignment in Nassau County Court on Sept. 9,...

 Nassau County District Attorney Anne Donnelly, whose office prosecuted Heidgen under a prior district attorney, called the defendant "a risk to society."

-"I strongly opposed Martin Heidgen’s release after serving only the minimum sentence for his crime and am disappointed in the Parole Board’s decision," Donnelly said, adding that Heidgen demonstrated "a lack of sincerity and remorse" over the crash.
+"I strongly opposed Martin Heidgen’s release after serving only the minimum sentence for his crime and am disappointed in the Parole Board’s decision," Donnelly said in a statement, adding that Heidgen demonstrated "a lack of sincerity and remorse" over the crash.

 "Despite causing this carnage and heartbreak, Heidgen still suggested he would continue to drink after his release, exposing a flawed character and complete disregard for the lives he tore apart," she said.
 "He has not demonstrated true accountability for his actions and remains a risk to society."